PakDLiu/APIServerExercies/README.md

 nextLink: ""
 ```

+Since the description field is a multiline field, searching the description field by entering the entire description is
+not very user friendly.
+The indexing logic will also index each word in the value in addition to the entire value and
-Each value's word are index and searchable by default.
+will be searchable by default.
 Can disable this feature with `-disableIndexWords` during startup.

 Sample request:
 ```